mila-iqia/mila-docs/docs/Userguide_HPO.rst

 .. note::

-   Network Architecture Search (NAS) is a subset of hyperparameter optimization where hyper-parameters are used to generate a network.
+   Network Architecture Search (NAS) is a subset of hyperparameter optimization where hyperparameters are used to generate a network.
 You can use the same technique for both NAS and HPO.